 Optical drives are not standard issue in laptops anymore.
 Since many games and applications are digital these days, chances are you won’t miss the DVD/Blu-ray drive that much.
 I do recommend picking up an external drive for the rare moments you’ll need it.

 Depending on the size of the laptop you’ll be considering, there may be room for two hard drives.
 The ideal configuration is having an SSD for booting up your operating system and frequently used apps the fastest and a standard spinning drive for data storage.
 SSD drives are great but costly in comparison to mechanical ones.
 Thankfully, this is a pretty standard configuration for most gaming laptops over $1000.
+If you have set your mind on a serious gaming journey, then you should consider buying a proper SSD for your needs.
+Investing in these new generation powerful SSDs will take your gaming experience to the whole new level.

 If you want to use your laptop as a desktop replacement or only computer, consider how many video out ports there are.
 HDMI supports only a single monitor, so if you want two or three, that option will not work.
 If you would like more, look for laptops with either several video ports on the side, or ones that support DisplayPort MST, which allows you to daisy chain multiple monitors off of one DisplayPort connector.
 This can also be in the form of a USB 3.1 port, as long as DisplayPort (or Thunderbolt 3) is wired internally.
 This is how I run two monitors off of my laptop with only one cable.